UPDATED: Coronavirus-related changes and closings in the Fredericksburg area

 GOVERNMENT FACILITIES

-All DMV customer service centers are closed until April 2.
+- All DMV customer service centers are closed until April 2.
 Driver and vehicle credentials have been extended 60 days.
 Transactions conducted by mail or online at dmvNOW.com will still be processed during this time.
+The DMV Connect will not visit the Revercomb Building in King George County until further notice.

-All Social Security offices are closed to the public for in-person service, but can be contacted by phone at 800/772-1213 or online at socialsecurity.gov.
+- All Social Security offices are closed to the public for in-person service, but can be contacted by phone at 800/772-1213 or online at

 EVENTS